MicrosoftDocs/WSL/WSL/enterprise.md

 ## Update and patch Linux distributions and packages

 Using Linux configuration manager tools is strongly recommended for monitoring and managing Linux user space.
 There are a host of Linux configuration managers to choose from.
-Check out this [blog post](http://www.craigloewen.com/blog/2019/12/04/running-puppet-quickly-in-wsl2/) on how to install Puppet in WSL 2.
+See this blog post on [Running Puppet quickly in WSL 2](http://www.craigloewen.com/blog/2019/12/04/running-puppet-quickly-in-wsl2/).

 ## Windows file system access